MuhammadGb/Skibble/README.md

    Add, update, or remove items from the cart.
 View cart totals and proceed to checkout.

 6. **Footer with Social Media Icons**
-   Links to Facebook, Twitter, and Instagram are included for social media engagement. _(Some links may be placeholders and require further integration.)_
+   Links to Facebook, Twitter, and Instagram are included for social media engagement. _(Most of the links are just placeholders now.)_

 ---